NuttyLogic/BSBolt/docs/index.md

 pip3 install BSBolt -v
 ```

-BSBolt can also be installed by cloning the github repository and manually compiling included dependencies.
+BSBolt can also be installed by cloning the github repository and manually compiling the packaged dependencies.

 ```shell
 # clone the repository